 I have never tied so many knots, but it is the orange rubber gaskets that I remember most.

 We stand in the rain contemplating the doors.
 There was a cloudless blue sky the day we bought them at the salvage yard, but now they are stacked haphazardly along the fence, dripping.
 Awkward.
 Like the teenagers that will store their farming tools in the sheds they will become.
 Individual and full of personality, with stories to tell if anyone asked.
 They’re dwarfed by the big, urban, public high school looming over them across the football field, but safe surrounded by the little farm they serve.

-It is often a challenge to explain the value in reusing something at all, let alone something as plain and ubiquitous as an empty big box store.
+It is often challenging to explain the value in reusing something at all, let alone something as plain and ubiquitous as the big box store.
 As Ralph Caplan put it: “The newer products may not perform any better - at least not in ways you need - but they serve a public relations function: to buy the new is to be perceived as new yourself.”
-But the value in a big box store is not in the materials themselves; it’s in the semiotics of the thing.
+But the value in a big box store is not in the materials themselves; but in the semiotics of the thing.
 In the ability, to build on the familiar to create the new.
 To work the system from the inside out.

 One of the most memorable objects on Alcatraz is actually a void.
 It’s a small hole designed for a guard to put a rifle through while crouched down behind the protection of the metal railing.
 This isn’t a regular part of the tour.
 Peering through it I’m struck by the difference your point of view makes.
 Prisoner vs. guard.
 Liberal vs. Conservative.
 Me vs. you.
 It’s so important - and so hard - to see things from the other person’s point of view and yet a single object can remind you of our shared humanity.